- Comedian Michelle Wolf set a new standard for acceptable depravity during prime-time political discourse.

 - “The mouth of the righteous brings forth wisdom, but the perverse tongue will be cut off.
 The lips of the righteous know what is acceptable, but the mouth of the wicked, what is perverse” (Prov.
 10:31–32).

 It is easy to dismiss Saturday’s events as partisan discourse, but Saturday’s performance was more than that.
 It was a celebration of perverse humor that holds nothing sacred—even the lives of our nation’s most innocent.
-It was a pivotal moment of affirming a cultural shift within our nation, and we should be outraged and grieved by this shift because God takes note of cultures that are unwilling to blush at such vulgarity (Jer.
+It was a pivotal moment of affirming a cultural shift within our nation, and we should be outraged and grieved by this shift because God hates perverse speech (Prov.
+8:13), and He takes note of cultures whose pride makes them unwilling to blush at such vulgarity (Jer.
 8:12).
 It is shameful that the standard for acceptable discourse has fallen to such depths!

 1. Farhi, Paul.
 “At the White House Correspondents’ Dinner, the Buzz was Reduced to a Snore – Until Michelle Wolf Showed Up.”
 The Washington Post, April 29, 2018.
 Accessed May 1, 2018. https://www.washingtonpost.com/lifestyle/style/at-the-white-house-correspondents-dinner-the-buzz-was-reduced-to-a-snore–until-michelle-wolf-showed-up/2018/04/29/854829b4-498f-11e8-8b5a-3b1697adcc2a_story.html?utm_term=.d18bf87e763d.